vlouf/matchproj-python/README.md

 >- Python Data Analysis Library [(pandas)][3]
 >- [Pyproj][4]

 This code has been tested and conceived on Python 3.5 and should work for any versions 3 of Python.
-It won't work on Python versions that don't support the _with_ statement (below 2.5).
-Note that it has not been tested on 2.7.
+It will *NOT* work with python 2.X versions.

 ## Usage